 Vulvar cancer usually causes unusual lumps or flat, smooth or rough, red, or flesh-colored sores that can be seen and felt and that do not heal.
 Sometimes the flat sores become scaly, discolored, or both.
 The surrounding tissue may contract and pucker.
 The sores may bleed.
 Melanomas may be bluish black or brown and raised.
 Some sores look like warts.

 Many women have had itching in the vulvar area for a long time.

 Typically, vulvar cancer causes little discomfort, but itching is common.
 Eventually, the lump or sore may bleed or produce a watery discharge (weep).
 These symptoms should be evaluated promptly by a doctor.

 Diagnosis of Vulvar Cancer

 Doctors diagnose vulvar cancer by taking a sample of the abnormal skin and examining it (biopsy).
 The biopsy enables doctors to determine whether the abnormal skin is cancerous or just infected or irritated.
 The type of cancer, if present, can also be identified, helping doctors develop a treatment plan.
 If the skin abnormalities are not well-defined, doctors apply stains to the abnormal area to help determine where to take a sample of tissue for a biopsy.
-Alternatively, they may use an instrument with a binocular magnifying lens ( colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
-If women have symptoms related to the reproductive system (gynecologic... read more ) to examine the surface of the vulva.
+Alternatively, they may use an instrument with a binocular magnifying lens (colposcope Colposcopy Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
+If women have symptoms related to the reproductive system (gynecologic... read more ) to examine the surface of the vulva—a procedure called colposcopy.